movio/bramble/docs/configuration.md

   federated services.

   - Default: 50
   - Supports hot-reload: No

+- `max-client-response-size`: The max response size you can receive from the gateway
+  - Default: 1MB
+  - Supports hot-reload: No

 - `plugins`: Optional list of plugins to enable.
 See [plugins](plugins.md) for plugins-specific config.